Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 For what can I use old, thin hand lotion?

 I've put water in almost empty bottles to get every last bit and used it at the end of a shower as a moisturizer.
 Pat dry.

 You can use it as leather balm!

 I also use it in my hair.
 It is very easy to use.
 I have short hair so I just blob it out and then apply it.
-I use the Lundthan cream but I don't know many people who use it.
-Try it out!
-It's also great on my hands obviously.

 I have so many bottles of nice body lotion.
 There is only so much of it that can be used before it loses its color or fragrance.
 Is there a way to combine the lotion with liquid soap to make a nice fragrant hand soap?
 Or can the lotion be combined with plain bar soap and put into a hand pump dispenser?
 Does anyone know the proportions?
 Thanks for any and all tips.

 What about donating them to a local women's shelter or nursing home for a tax write off.
 These are people who need a little TLC.

 Don't mix the lotions together.
 I tried that once to save space, and the lotion came out with a gritty texture and I had to throw it away!

 I got an Avon lotion from my mom's store.
 When I checked, the manufactured date is 2004 2007.
 Should I use it?
 I didn't find the expiration date.